ProxyKit/ProxyKit/README.md

 Full example can been viewed [here](src/Examples/06_Testing.cs).

-## 9. Distribution
+## 9. Load Balancing

-A distribution is mechanism to decide which upstream server to forward the request to and is typically a concern for load balancing.
-Out of the box, ProxyKit currently supports one type of distribution, Round Robin.
+Load balancing is mechanism to decide which upstream server to forward the request to.
+Out of the box, ProxyKit currently supports one type of load balancing - Weighted Round Robin.
 Other types are planned.

 ### 9.1.
-Round Robin
+Weighted Round Robin

-Round Robin simply distributes requests as they arrive to the next host in a distribution list:
+Round Robin simply distributes requests as they arrive to the next host in a distribution list.
+With optional weighting, more reqeusts are send to host with greater weights.

 ```csharp
 public void Configure(IApplicationBuilder app)